 At the lower end of the under $100 range, we’ve got the Fox Flux.
 If you’ve not guessed already, I’m a huge fan of Fox.

-More importantly, the breathability aspects of the Fox Flux helmet are what really sets it apart from the transition.
+More importantly, the breathability aspects of the Fox Flux helmet are what really sets it apart from the Flight.
 You’ll get 20 vents which create a clear path for air to pass through the helmet.